ovr/ovr.github.io/app/_posts/en/2014/128-days-opensource.md

 #Something about Zephir

-Because most of all my projects or commits is related with Zephir i will start speaking about it first.
+Because most of all my projects or commits is related to Zephir I will start speaking about it first.
 It's amazing that language grows every day, and it takes good feedback.
 [New open source projects](https://github.com/trending?l=zephir) gives popularity to Zephir.

-##0.4.3 Alpha Relase
+##0.4.3 Alpha Release

 We released a new branch - 0.4.3, new futures and fixes: